atenearesearchgroup/belief-fusion-plugin/README.md

 ## Installing

-As any other MagicDraw plugin, you only have to add the files in fusionPlugin-release in your local MagicDraw installation folder, in /MagicDraw/plugins, so that the files are in the following path:
+As any other MagicDraw plugin, you only have to add the files in release in your local MagicDraw installation folder, in /MagicDraw/plugins, so that the files are in the following path:

 - /MagicDraw/plugins/fusionPlugin/fusionPlugin.jar
 - /MagicDraw/plugins/fusionPlugin/plugin.xml